+D. DESCRIBE, IF

+POSSIBLE, THE

+EXPECTED COSTEFFECTIVENESS OF

+THE PROJECT:

-D. DESCRIBE, IF POSSIBLE, THE EXPECTED COST- EFFECTIVENESS OF THE PROJECT: EA NIP Update implementation will be supported by the currently existing capacities and expertise in the Republic of Guinea put in place during the initial NIP development with support from UNIDO as the GEF Implementing Agency.
-To ensure cost-effectiveness, infrastructures and human resources at the Ministry of Environment, Water and Forest will be wisely utilized.
+EA NIP Update implementation will be supported by the currently existing capacities and expertise in the country put in place during the initial NIP development, if applicable.
+To ensure cost-effectiveness, infrastructures and human resources at the Ministry of Environment and Sustainable Development will be wisely utilized.
 The involvement of International Experts has been limited to only absolute essential tasks, comprising a total of 5 weeks over the 12 months project duration.
-Nonetheless, preference will still be given to National Experts of Guinea if suitably qualified candidates are identified and available.
+Nonetheless, preference will still be given to National Experts if suitably qualified candidates are identified and available.
 This will foster an increase in local and national capacity to manage POPs chemicals and will contribute to the cost-effectiveness of the project through reduced consultancy fees and travel expenses.
-The lesser need for international experts reduces the labor and project travel costs to and within Guinea.
-The UNIDO project manager will ensure that only essential international travel is undertaken, that where possible videoconferencing/skype conference calls and UNIDO's field office in the Republic of Guinea, will be deployed to support various outputs of the project.
+The lesser need for international experts reduces the labor and project travel costs to and within the country.

+The UNIDO project manager will ensure that only essential international travel is undertaken, that where possible videoconferencing/skype conference calls and UNIDO's office will be deployed to support various outputs of the project.
 For essential travel, the UNIDO project manager will endeavor to maximize resources allocated to international travel by opting for cheaper airlines and travelling during low season.
-Project travel costs from Vienna to the capital city Conakry (March, for instance) are in the range of \$1500 USD to \$3400 USD, which compares to those for other destinations in West Africa are in the range.
-According to the World Bank, Guinea is a low-income economy with on average earning from \$1,025 USD to less per month.
-The budget calculation for the Republic of Guinea assessed carefully the cost for national experts that are in the range of \$1600 USD to \$2000 USD per month.
-If the fees of national consultants are decreased, it may become challenging to source and commit the most suitably qualified experts to the project and thus, could affect the overall quality of the final NIP and baseline information for post-NIP projects These facts and the complex POPs agenda in the country are the main reasons for requesting \$180,000 USD.
+Project travel costs from Vienna to the capital city Dakar (March, for instance) are in the range of \$1500 USD to \$3400 USD, which compares to those for other destinations in West Africa are in the range.
+According to the World Bank, Senegal is a low-income economy with on average earning from \$1,025 USD to less per month.
+The budget calculation for Senegal assessed carefully the cost for national experts that are in the range of \$1720 USD to \$1935 USD per month.
+If the fees of national consultants are decreased, it may become challenging to source and commit the most suitably qualified experts to the project and thus, could affect the overall quality of the final NIP and baseline information for post-NIP projects

+These facts and the complex POPs agenda in the country are the main reasons for requesting \$170,000 USD.
 Notwithstanding the short project duration (one year), the plan optimizes participation of staff and consultants, as well as the logistics to bring the costs down.
 Both financial and human resources in UNIDO will be maximized to ensure dissemination of lesson learned and knowledge sharing within the region.